luminovang/documentation/introduction/features.md

 ### Dependency Injection

-`feature.route.dependency.injection` By default, dependency injection in the router is disabled to optimize performance.
+`feature.route.dependency.injection` By default, dependency injection in the controller methods is disabled to optimize performance.
 You can enable it in the environment file.
-Once enabled, you can specify a type hint for your router parameter with the desired class to be loaded.
+Once enabled, you can specify a type hint for your controller routeable methods or closures parameter with the desired class to be loaded.
+This promotes easy initialization and clean code.

 ```php
 <?php